hectormz/167L-materials/labs/lab2.md

     the vacuum chamber **slowly**.
 Be careful not to tip the chamber again, or you may spill your PDMS since it is not cured yet.
-Remove the lid of the vacuum chamber and place the petri dish of molds in the oven, set to 60 ◦ C. They will be removed by your TA.
+Remove the lid of the vacuum chamber and place the petri dish of molds in the oven, set to 60℃.
+They will be removed by your TA.
 Make sure your initials are on your petri dishes.

 3. Fluorescence Microscopy